|Accomodation||Four Nights Luxury Hotel " Yeti Mountain Home" & Five Nights Other Standard Hotel/Lodge during the trek|

-After completing the Everest Base Camp trek, there will be a farewell dinner held where Discovery World trekking will give you company t-shirt, digitally printed certificate of trek achievement along with a key ring.
-We would highly appreciate if you would give compliments, comment or complain about the service provided and the team performances as we always strive to be better.
+After completing the Everest Base Camp trek, there will be a farewell dinner held where Discovery World trekking will give you a company t-shirt, digitally printed certificate of trek achievement along a key ring.
+We would highly appreciate it if you would give compliments, comment, or complain about the service provided and the team performances as we always strive to be better.

 Group Discount Prices